robby-wan-kenobi/workbench/README.md

 workbench
 =========

 As a programmer, I wanted an application that would have all my utilities combined in one.
-This is still a work in progress, so it doesn't include everything that I want yet, but it's a start.
+This is still a work in progress, so it doesn't include everything that I want yet and there are parts that need to be refactored, but it's a start.

 Running the code
 ================